Welcome To Student Health Services

 The District 205 Nurse’s Duties are performed in accordance with standards of professional school nurse best practice, district and state board of education policies and procedures, Pupil and Personnel Services Recommended Practices and Procedures for School Nursing, and Illinois State law regarding nurse practice.

 “You cannot educate a child who is not healthy, and you cannot keep a child healthy who is not educated.”

 -Jocelyn Elders, MD-former Surgeon General

 All students enrolled in District 205 must have Health Examination performed within one year prior to the date of entering 9th grade.
 The examination must be on an approved State of Illinois Certificate of Health Examination form and signed by a physician.
 The examination must also include a Diabetes Risk Assessment, Body Mass Index (BMI), and a Health History completed by the parent or guardian.
 Every student must meet minimum immunization requirements administered at the required intervals and to include the following:

 - (3 doses) Polio with last dose after age 4

 - (3 doses) DTP/DT/Tdap - the last dose given after age 4, and a Tdap given after age 10

 - (2 doses) MMR (Measles, Mumps, Rubella) - First dose must be given on/after 1st birthday

-- Along with the above requirements, students entering 12th grade must show proof of receiving the Meningococcal Conjugate Vaccine, per Illinois State Board of Education requirements.
+- Along with the above requirements, students entering 12th grade must show proof of receiving the Meningococcal Conjugate Vaccine after age 16, per Illinois State Board of Education requirements.

 The law requires proof of adequate immunization signed by a physician, serologic proof of immunity or a valid medical or religious exemption.
 If the above requirements are not met prior to entrance of your student your student can be excluded from school by the principal.